 There is an opportunity for the public to determine for themselves what they believe happened.
 And though definitive answers as to who murdered the McStay family of four may not be found at trial, as some evidence was not admitted, what most will see on close examination is that there was never enough evidence to bring a case against Charles Merritt, let alone convict him.
 I believe a close examination of the evidence presented at trial will convince any objective viewer of at least three things:

-- Charles Merritt had solid alibi for both the night of the February 4th and the morning of February 5th (prosecutors at trial waffled as to when the McStays were actually abducted and killed).
+- Charles Merritt had alibi for both the night of the February 4th and the morning of February 5th (prosecutors at trial waffled as to exactly when they believed McStays were actually abducted and killed).

 - Charles Merritt had no motive.